Bookmark: System Design Interview: An Insider’s Guide by Alex Xu

 Lingering Questions

 - How is a load balancer implemented?
-I've never needed this in practice but would probably choose an off the shelf solution.
+I've never needed this in practice and would definitely choose an off the shelf solution but it would be good to understand how they work.

 - How do you choose between load balancer strategies: simple round-robin, least-connections, or sticky sessions?

-- How do newer trends—like Kubernetes —map back to these patterns?
+- How do newer trends—like Kubernetes —map back to these patterns and components?

 design-patterns